-Amendments to IAS 1: "Disclosures Initiative" (effective for annual periods starting on or after 01/01/2016)
+• Amendments to IAS 1: "Disclosure Initiative" (effective for annual periods starting on or after 01/01/2016)

 In December 2014, the IASB issued amendments to IAS 1.
-The aforementioned amendments address settling the issues pertaining to the effective presentation and disclosure requirements as well as the potential of entities to exercise judgment under the preparation of financial statements.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The aforementioned amendments address settling the issues pertaining to the effective presentation and disclosure requirements as well as the potential of entities to exercise judgment under the preparation of Financial Statements.
+The amendments do not affect the consolidated and separate Financial Statements.

-• Amendments to IAS 16 and IAS 38: Clarification of Acceptable Methods of Depreciation and Amortisation (effective for annual periods starting on or after 01/01/2016)
+• Amendments to IFRS 10, IFRS 12 and IAS 28: "Investment Entities: Applying the Consolidated Exception" (effective for annual periods starting on or after 01/01/2016)